Do MLLMs Exhibit Human-like Perceptual Behaviors? HVSBench: A Benchmark for MLLM Alignment with Human Perceptual Behavior: HVSBench

 \textbf{Automatic Standardization}.
 In evaluation protocols, pure exact-match metrics prove unreliable due to the limitations of MLLMs in instruction-following.
 For example, in Fig.~\ref{fig:HVSBench_evalprotocol}, even when we explicitly specify the output format and provide example outputs for reference, MLLMs still produce predictions with inconsistent and somewhat random formatting.
 Meanwhile, the widely adopted LLM-based matching approaches~\cite{duan2024vlmevalkit} introduce biases, incur high costs due to multiple evaluation passes, and struggle with complex predictions such as scanpaths.
 To address these challenges, we propose a human-inspired, field-adaptive automatic standardization method.
 It minimizes false negatives caused by matching errors and enhances evaluation robustness by programmatically adapting to diverse prediction formats across the five fields in our benchmark.

 To achieve automatic standardization programmatically, we adopted a human-inspired, field-adaptive approach.
 Specifically, we observed that the responses to each question type are not open-ended but instead follow discernible patterns.
 Building on this insight, for each field, we randomly sampled $10$ example questions for each question type.
 On these example questions, we then collected multiple rounds of random predictions from all models evaluated in our experiments, as well as predictions from over $20$ different human participants and their human-annotated standardizations.
 With these diverse and complex predictions across fields, we programmatically defined an automated standardization process.
-This process ensures robust performance without introducing errors, even when applied to predictions outside the seen predictions.
+This process ensures robust performance without errors, even on unseen predictions.

 For the \textbf{Prominence} field, the automatic standardization cleans and normalizes predictions into consistent main choice labels (\eg, `A', `C', etc.) from various input formats, using regex to detect explicit or implied labels in diverse phrasing.
 For \textbf{Subitizing}, the automatic standardization processes predictions to extract integer values, including direct numbers, text-based numbers (\eg, ``three''), or implied quantities.
 When no valid number is found, it defaults to the average ground truth value in 3.2116.
 For \textbf{Prioritizing}, except for choice answers that are processed the same as in the Prominence field, our automatic standardization detects and normalizes answers of sequence (sorting) via order-related phrasing through regex patterns.
 In \textbf{Free-viewing} and \textbf{Searching} fields, The automatic standardization involves extracting and normalizing scanpath data (X, Y for coordinates and T for durations) from diverse input formats, including text, JSON, and various phrasing styles.
 It also addresses irregularities like mismatched list lengths and incomplete scanpaths.
 Refer to Sec.
-B in supplementary for predictions and their corresponding standardized outputs in each field.
+2 in supplementary for predictions and their corresponding standardized outputs in each field.
+We illustrate the superiority of our automatic standardization over LLM-based matching in Fig.~\ref{fig:HVSBench_evalprotocol}.
+In our experiments, GPT-4 was prompted with the full question, the full prediction, and the text prompt: ``Please extract the prediction with the correct format.''
+Refer to Sec.
+3 in supplementary for detailed inputs, experimental settings, and pseudo-code for our automatic standardization.